An introduction to personality adjectives in English +Video

 Try to answer these questions, using English personality adjectives we’ve just learned in this article, and leave a comment below!

-12 thoughts on “An introduction to personality adjectives in English +Video
+12 thoughts on “Personality adjectives in English (positive and negative)+Video

 1. Khaled Hussien says: